-What happens if an estate receives an inheritance after probate is completed?
+What happens if a new estate asset is discovered after probate is completed?

 After my mother's estate was probated, her estate received an inheritance from another family member addressed to "the estate of (my mother's name)."
 Do we have to get a new probate grant?

-It is not uncommon for an executor or someone else to discover an asset of the deceased after the grant of probate has been issued.
+It’s not uncommon for an executor to discover an asset of the deceased after a grant of probate has already been issued.

 For example, this can happen where the deceased handled their banking or investments digitally.
-The passwords may not have been shared with the executor, so they didn't learn of the existence of the accounts.
+The executor might not even be aware that the deceased held accounts with a particular bank if online passwords were not shared with the executor.

 Or, as here, a subsequent inheritance can come to light.
 Where someone has named the deceased as a beneficiary in their will, the gift may or may not form part of the deceased beneficiary’s estate.
 (Generally, a newly discovered inheritance would only form part of the deceased beneficiary’s estate if they died after the will-maker.
 If you’re curious about what happens if a beneficiary dies before the will-maker, we answer that question here.)